 The preparation of financial statements in conformity with HKFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in note 3.

-(i) New standards and amendments to standards adopted by the Group
+(i) New amendments to standards and framework adopted by the Group

-The Group has adopted the following new standards and amendments to standards which are mandatory for the financial year beginning 1 January 2019 and are relevant to its operation.
+The Group has adopted the following new amendments to standards and framework which are mandatory for the financial year beginning 1 January 2020.